Wbpatterson/COMP-267-Final-Project/README.md

 ```shell
  pip install mysql-connector-python
 ```
-4. Create the database and tables by running the create-ncat.sql file located in the scripts folder using either MySQL Workbench or the MySQL command-line interface that comes with the MySQL installation.
+4. Create the database and tables by running the create-ncat.sql file located in the project root using either MySQL Workbench or the MySQL command-line interface that comes with the MySQL installation.

 5. Navigate to the directory where you cloned the repository, and run main.py to start the application.